cometbft/cometbft/docs/references/config/config.toml.md

 [Nomic binary](https://github.com/nomic-io/nomic) is written in Rust) the application can open a TCP port or create a UNIX domain socket to communicate with CometBFT, while CometBFT runs as a separate process.

+IP addresses other than `localhost` (IPv4: `127.0.0.1`, IPv6: `::1`) are strongly discouraged.
+It has not been tested, and it has strong performance and security implications.
 The [abci](#abci) parameter is used in conjunction with this parameter to define the protocol used for communication.

 In other cases (for example in the [Gaia binary](https://github.com/cosmos/gaia)), CometBFT is imported as a library